Please read the proposal and register your interest and feedback using the contact form at the end. Thank you.

 PHASE 1: PROPOSAL FOR A CENTRALISED COLLABORATIVE PLATFORM OF EXPERTISE

-To provide a platform that facilitates the transfer of evidence based findings and expert recommendations into their intended operational environments.
+To provide a platform that facilitates expert collaboration and the transfer of evidence based findings and expert recommendations into their intended operational environments.
 Success will be defined by real and observable changes in attitude and behaviour, resulting in verifiable performance and/or safety improvements.

-- To further the potential and impact of research applications by creating an interactive platform of collaborative activity between experts and specialists in different fields.
+- To improve the impact of research applications by creating an interactive platform of collaborative activity between experts and specialists in different fields.

 - To facilitate the transfer of evidence-based recommendations into the workplace by improving the connections between research, academic, training and practitioner communities.